-At Vodafone, we support and foster a culture of zero tolerance towards bribery or corruption in all our activities.
+At Vodafone, we support and foster a culture of zero tolerance towards bribery and corruption in all our activities.

 Our anti-bribery policy

-To support our approach, Vodafone is also a member of Transparency International UK’s Business Integrity Forum.
+To support our approach, we are also a member of Transparency International UK’s Business Integrity Forum.

 Governance and risk assessment